rust-lang/rust/src/doc/rustc-dev-guide/src/traits-canonicalization.md

 Canonicalization is the process of **isolating** an inference value from its context.
-It is really based on a very simple concept: every [inference variable](./type-inference.html#vars) is always in one of two
-states: either it is **unbound**, in which case we don't know yet what type it is, or it is **bound**, in which case we do.
-So to isolate some thing T from its environment, we just walk down and find the unbound variables that appear in T; those variables get renumbered in a canonical order (left to right, for the most part, but really it doesn't matter as long as it is consistent).
+It is really based on a very simple concept: every [inference variable](./type-inference.html#vars) is always in one of two states: either it is **unbound**, in which case we don't know yet what type it is, or it is **bound**, in which case we do.
+So to isolate some data-structure T that contains types/regions from its environment, we just walk down and find the unbound variables that appear in T; those variables get replaced with "canonical variables", starting from zero and numbered in a fixed order (left to right, for the most part, but really it doesn't matter as long as it is consistent).

 So, for example, if we have the type `X = (?T, ?U)`, where `?T` and `?U` are distinct, unbound inference variables, then the canonical